joeyates/phoenix_multilingual/README.md

 # Rationale

+In Multilingual "view" means a page in an application, **which can be rendered in one or more languages**.

-When a site is localized, it is important to know which paths should be used for the various localizations of a specific view.
+When a site is localized, it is important to know which paths are the various localizations of a specific view.

+For example, a site may have a page about the company, the "about page".
-Maybe the "about page" is `/about` in English and `/it/chi-siamo` in Italian.
+This page may be available in multiple languages, such as English and Italian.
+The English path would be `/about` and `/it/chi-siamo` the Italian version.

+Localized site commonly need these things:

+* access to the current locale,
+* localized links — for example, a link to the "about" page in the current locale,
-One common need is a "language selector", where you can jump to the same view in another language.
+* a language selector — where you can jump to the same view in another language,
+* rel links in the header with alternative paths for the same view in other languages.

-Somewhere, for *each* localized view, there needs to be a mapping like this:
+TO achieve all this, somewhere, for *each* localized view, there needs to be a mapping like this:

 * "en" -> "/about"
 * "it" -> "/it/chi-siamo"